 Rapid feedback loops were also essential.
 Within two weeks of launching, Carina had thousands of child care providers providing information about what was working and what could be improved upon.
 The same happened when parents came online.
 The organization continued to incorporate these points and issue small, usable releases to keep improving app efficiency.

 The benefit of working with Tanzu Act engineers goes beyond designing, developing, launching, and iterating a single app.
 “One of the biggest strengths that Tanzu Act brings to small, mission-driven teams like ours is around enablement.
 Success isn't just defined by the ability to ship usable code and features that delight people.
 It’s as much about your team being able to do that after an engagement ends,” says Mirani.

 Success isn't just defined by the ability to ship usable code and features that delight people.
 It’s as much about your team being able to do that after an engagement ends.”Nidhi Mirani, Executive Director, Carina

 It also relates to the culture and mindset of the Tanzu Act team.
 “So much of the engagement is focused on pair programming, workshopping, tools, methods and processes.
 Their model is quite unique,” says Mirani.

 There are wider social implications for technology during a time of immense social and economic disruption, which can challenge ideas about how technology can shift resources and information to everyone—not just a few with tremendous resources.

 Carina’s new app gives a sense of what can be achieved.
 “Child care providers don't often have a lot of power, and neither do parents who are stressed and vulnerable.
-This is an example of how technology supported by Pivotal Act helps level the playing field so that people can find the care they need and communities can better support each other,” she says.
+This is an example of how technology supported by Tanzu Act helps level the playing field so that people can find the care they need and communities can better support each other,” she says.